ckan/ckan/doc/datastore.rst

 previewed by the :ref:`recline preview extension <data-explorer>`.

-Making a DataStore API Request
+Making a DataStore API request
 ==============================

 Making a DataStore API request is the same as making an Action API request: you